 The best part is that it’s SO MUCH CHEAPER.
-I can get a block of butter at the store for 6.99.. but I used 475ml (which is 2 cups, priced at $2.99) and another 1/2 cup which made the same amount as a brick!
+I can get a block of butter at the store for 6.99.. but I used 475ml of heavy whipping cream (which is 2 cups, priced at $2.99) and another 1/2 cup which made the same amount as a brick!
 The only thing you need to make this is cream – and a stand or hand mixer.

 Pour your cream in a bowl, if you have a cover for your stand mixer – use it – it’s gonna get messy!
 Otherwise maybe wrap a towel around it.

 Start your mixer off on slow, slowly turning it up every couple minutes until it reaches medium.